Skip to main content

 music3 negative mentions

-• The lack of a comprehensive tutorial can make it difficult for new players to learn the mechanics, leading to a steep learning curve.
+• The game lacks a comprehensive tutorial, which can make it difficult for new players to learn the mechanics and fully understand the gameplay.

 • story